A Massive Windfall for China’s Fast-Growing Tech Giants

-That’s the message the U.S. government shared with the world this week, giving importers until November 4 to cut their consumption of Iran’s crude to zero—or expect sanctions.
+That’s the message the U.S. government shared with the world last week, giving importers until November 4 to cut their consumption of Iran’s crude to zero—or expect sanctions.
 The threat comes a month after President Donald Trump withdrew the U.S. from the Obama-era nuclear deal.

 Other drivers included supply disruptions in Canada and Libya, as well as a sharp, more-than-expected decline in U.S. crude inventories.
 Nearly 10 million barrels were drawn in the week ended June 27, the most since September 2016.
-Crude is now up an eye-opening 70 percent from the same time last year, contributing to the inflationary pressure that’s pushed consumer price growth to a six-year high.
+Crude is now up an eye-popping 70 percent from the same time last year, contributing to the inflationary pressure that’s pushed consumer price growth to a six-year high.

 And there could be more upside, should supply crunches continue along with Trump’s ongoing geopolitical efforts to isolate Tehran.
 Ready to see $90-a-barrel oil?
 That’s the forecast from Bank of America Merrill Lynch analyst Hootan Yazhari.

 “We are in a very attractive oil price environment,” Yazhari told CNBC this week, “and our house view is that oil will hit $90 by the end of the second quarter of next year,” or 12 months from now.

 Even if this prediction ends up overshooting the mark, I believe there could still be money to be made in the energy space on tightening supply and strong global demand.
 For more, I urge you to watch this brief video outlining the six factors that matter when picking energy stocks.

 Bull Market May Have Just Hit a Trade War Wall